-Restricting the output of AF revision operators to single AFs poses significant challenges, as standard operators from the propositional belief change literature are not easily applicable in the new context and familiar representation results break down.
-A conspicuous problem is ensuring that what we get from an AF revision operator, which is typically a set of extensions, can be expressed as a single AF under some given semantics.
+At the same time, restricting the output of AF revision operators to single AFs poses significant challenges and is not just a special case of the approach where the result is a set of AFs.
+A conspicuous problem is ensuring that what we get from an AF revision operator, which is typically a set of extensions, can be expressed as a single AF under the chosen semantics.
+It turns out that standard operators from the propositional belief change literature are not easily applicable in the new context and familiar representation results break down.
 The problem is exacerbated by the variety of semantics on offer and their expressive particularities.